Collective dynamics in holographic fractonic solids: Hydrodynamic modes

 where $v_L$ is the propagating speed of the longitudinal phonons, $\Gamma_L$ is the sound attenuation, $D_L$ is the crystal diffusivity and $\mathfrak{D}_s$ is the subdiffusivity.
 Importantly, the presence of the last mode is the main feature of fractonic phases.
 This mode arises due to the coupling between $\delta A'_t$ and $\delta A^{y\prime}_t$, where the prime denotes the partial derivative of the radial coordinate $u$.
 In the charged case, they are coupled to the fluctuations of the metric and axions.
 However, in the neutral case ($\mu=0$), their EOMs are decoupled from the others, solely giving rise to the subdiffusion (see Appendix \ref{sectionB} for more details).

-To analyze how the fracton influences the dynamics of the phonons and the longitudinal diffusion in the charged case, we compare the full results with those in the absence of $\delta A_a^I$ which is crucial to generate the subdiffusive mode.
-As is illustrated in FIG.~\ref{transsound} and FIG.~\ref{longisound}, the fracton mode affects the dynamics of the transverse and the longitudinal phonons only via their dissipative parts, leading to a suppression of the sound attenuations.
+To analyze how the subdiffusive mode influences the dynamics of the phonons and the longitudinal diffusion in the charged case, we compare the full results with those in the absence of $\delta A_a^I$, which is crucial to generate the subdiffusive mode.
+As is illustrated in FIG.~\ref{transsound} and FIG.~\ref{longisound}, this mode affects the dynamics of the transverse and the longitudinal phonons only via their dissipative parts, leading to a suppression of the sound attenuations.
 From the hydrodynamic prediction, phonon velocities can be expressed as

 where $\chi_{\pi\pi}$, $G$, $K$, and $\mathcal{P}$ are the momentum susceptibility, shear modulus, bulk modulus, and pressure, respectively.
 In addition, $\epsilon$ denotes the energy density which can be calculated by